-If you’re looking for some at home fitness tips to help stay active during this crazy quarantine we’re in the middle of, you’ve come to the right place!
-First things first, quarantine or not, you do NOT need a gym membership or any type of expensive gym equipment to be able to knock out an effective workout!
+If you’re looking for some at-home fitness tips to help you stay active, you’ve come to the right place!
+First things first, quarantine or not, you do NOT need a gym membership or any expensive gym equipment to be able to knock out an effective workout!
 You also don’t need to spend money on tons of programs or shakes to stay healthy.
 Instead, you can follow these pretty basic fitness tips below.
-You might even find them to be so helpful that they stick with you long after this quarantine ends.

 1. Incorporate bodyweight training at home

-Bodyweight training is a very effective form of exercising.
+Bodyweight training is a very effective form of exercise.
 And one of the best parts is you can do it anywhere, any time.
-When it comes to bodyweight movements think of things like:
+When it comes to bodyweight movements, think of things like:

 - Static lunges

 - Side lunges